 If, however, you have done that initial friends and family round, the next step is likely an Angel network.
 We’re blessed in Texas to have a host of active angel networks.
 I’m gonna list them here and encourage you to reach out to see what their pitch steps are.
 Some charge to apply, which some people don’t like, but I don’t have a problem with it.
 It’s usually a nominal fee and those things aren’t free to run.
-I’ve seen all of the groups below invest into clients of VW, and believe in them.
+I’ve seen all of the groups below invest into clients of VW, and I believe in them.

 In alphabetical order:

 - Central Texas Angel Network (one of the most active angel groups in the country)

 - Dallas Angel Network (Sammy Abdullah and I founded this group)

 - Houston Angel Network (these guys are very, very sharp)

 - North Texas Angel Network (been around forever, very experienced guys, they love to get hands-on)

 Now, once you’re past the Angel stage, you are likely ready for a VC, or close to it.
 We keep a rolodex of VCs around the country who are looking for deals in certain industries.
 Ask your attorney or CPA for similar introductions.
 And don’t be afraid to cold-call them.
 It’s their job to review decks.